Skip to main content

 What are the supported temperature and humidity ranges for the MT10?

-The temperature sensor supports 0°C - 55°C / 32°F - 131°F (accuracy: +/- 0.3°C) while using the included AA batteries.
+The temperature sensor supports 0°C - 55°C / 32°F - 131°F (accuracy: +/- 0.3°C) using the included AA batteries.
 The humidity sensor ranges from 0-95%.
-That said, it is NOT an outdoor (IP67) or harsh environment-rated product.
+However, it is not an outdoor (IP67) or harsh-environment-rated product.

 MT11 temperature probes supported range